cloudfoundry/service-fabrik-broker/docs/Interoperator-metrics.md

 * Declare a prometheus [Collector](https://godoc.org/github.com/prometheus/client_golang/prometheus#Collector) as a global variable in the controller.
 The list of supported collectors can be found in [prometheus client docs](https://godoc.org/github.com/prometheus/client_golang/prometheus).
 * In `SetupWithManager` section of the controller, register the `collector` with the prometheus [Registry](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/metrics) using the `metrics.Registry.MustRegister()` function. `MustRegister()` accepts variable number of arguments and all the `collectors` can be registered together.
 Import the `"sigs.k8s.io/controller-runtime/pkg/metrics"` package to access the global `Registry`.
 * Anywhere in the reconcile loop, update the metric.

+## Grafana Dashboard
+The metrics exported to prometheus can be imported in grafana using the grafana data source for prometheus.
+A sample grafana dashboard is provided [here](./grafana.json).

+### Alerting
+Alerts can be configured from [grafana](https://grafana.com/docs/grafana/latest/alerting/create-alerts/).
+The sample dashboard has alerts configured when the total allocatable `cpu` and `memory` of all clusters falls belows a threshold.
+Grafana supports various [notification channels](https://grafana.com/docs/grafana/latest/alerting/notifications/).
+To use the alerts from the sample dashboard configure a notification channel first.